noelpena/ezer/README.md

 -   [ ] Vendors for expenses?
 Quickbooks style?
 To view all expenses for a particular vendor
 -   [ ] "Positions" table?
 President of X dept., secretary of X society with foreign ID on member's table?
 If position is not null on member's table they can view reports for that dept/sociedad
 -   [ ] Permissions
 -   [ ] Error after login.
-Firefox error only seems like
+Firefox error only seems like and in dev only
 -   [ ] Custom Report and export data.
 -   [ ] CSV import.
 Yes but ew

+## Done:

 -   [x] remove Doubleclick on form
 -   [x] Add loading to form until after submission completes.
 Possibly disable fields
 -   [x] Add loading mantine notification on forms